Skip to article frontmatterSkip to article content

 Generate a response to an instruction.

-We format the prompt in "Alpaca style"—a specific template that works well
+We format the prompt in "Alpaca style".
+A specific template that works well

 for instruction following.
 You'll see this same format in the training data.